ECLAD: Extracting Concepts with Local Aggregated Descriptors: Validation of concept extraction techniques

 \subsection{Concept localization}

+The key idea behind the quantitative validation of CE techniques, is to be able to associate concepts and the features of a dataset.
+We perform this association based on a distance metric, comparing the visual cues related to both for each image in the dataset.
+To do so, we rely on the ground truth created for each image $x_i$ in the synthetic dataset, which contains a mask $m_{x_i}^{p_o}$ for each primitive $p_o$.
+Similarly, for each image $x_i$, we compute the mask $m_{x_i}^{c_j}$, locating the visual cues related to each concept $c_j$.

-We use the results of the previous step to localize all concepts present in the synthetic datasets.
-For ACE and ConceptShap, we perform concept localization by segmenting each image and testing whether each patch contains each concept.
-For ECLAD, we use the descriptor $d_{x_i}$ of every image, and compute a mask $m_{x_i}^{c_j}$ for every concept.
+We use the results of the previous step to localize each extracted concept $c_j$ in each image $x_i$ of the synthetic dataset.
+For ACE, we perform concept localization by segmenting each image and testing whether each patch contains a concept.
+For ConceptShap, we upscale the projected lower dimensional space to the original shape of the input image $x_i$, and obtain a mask for each dimension (which related to the concepts).
+In the case of ECLAD, we use the descriptor $d_{x_i}$ of every image, and compute a mask $m_{x_i}^{c_j}$ for every concept, as described in Equation \ref{eq:mask pixels}.
 As a result of this step, every tested CE approach generates a binary mask $m_{x_i}^{c_j}$ for each concept $c_j$ of each model, for every image $x_i$ in a dataset $E$.